tangentsoft/pidp8i/doc/uwfocal-manual.md

-a qualifier can be used to examine the header line, but it cannot be used to change this line. `MODIFY` with a single line number permits changes to the line specified while a `MODIFY` (or `MOVE`) with *two* line numbers allows similar changes, but saves the modified Line with the new number.
+a qualifier can be used to examine the header line, but it cannot be used to change this line. `MODIFY` with a single line number permits changes to the line specified while a `MODIFY` (or `MOVE`) with *two* line numbers allows similar changes, but saves the modified line with the new number.
 The old line, in this case, remains just as it was.

 `MODIFY` only operates on single lines at the moment, so a command such